-- The General Fund had \$3,142,009 in revenue and \$2,989,142 in expenditures. - The ending General Fund balance for the District on June 30, 2022 was \$1,011,357. - The ending General Fund cash balance for the District on June 30, 2022 was \$964,754. - The food service fund had revenues of \$153,175 and expenditures of \$139,617. - The student activity fund had revenues of \$83,963 and expenditures of \$71,458. - The District holds in trust \$237,658; the interest earned from this trust is paid out in scholarships.
-General fund certificates of deposit total \$100,000. - The District issued \$3 million of general obligation school building bonds for the school building project.
-A capital projects fund was established for the bond proceeds and related expenses to be used for future construction costs.
-No cash payments for principal or interest have occurred as of June 30, 2022. - The District continues to improve the design and operation of internal control systems by implementing proper separation of duties for office personnel.
+- The General Fund had \$3,208,654 in revenue and \$3,635,167 in expenditures. - The ending General Fund balance for the District on June 30, 2023 was \$584,844. - The ending General Fund cash balance for the District on June 30, 2023 was \$401,094. - The food service fund had revenues of \$144,627 and expenditures of \$138,517. - The student activity fund had revenues of \$80,200 and expenditures of \$55,898. - The District holds in trust \$237,658; the interest earned from this trust is paid out in scholarships.
+General fund certificates of deposit total \$100,043. - In the year ended June 30, 2022, The District issued \$3 million of general obligation school building bonds for the school building project.
+A capital projects fund was established for the bond proceeds and related expenses to be used for construction costs.
+No cash payments for principal have occurred as of June 30, 2023.
+Interest payments in 2023 were \$57,862. - During the year ended June 30, 2023, The District was approved for a Bank of North Dakota School Construction Assistance Revolving Loan (SCARLF) for up to \$10 million for the school building project.
+Drawdowns occur as costs are incurred and paid, submitted, and approved for reimbursement drawdown by Bank of North Dakota.
+Loan proceeds are deposited into the capital projects fund.
+Drawdowns in 2023 were \$290,670.
+No cash payments for principal or interest have occurred as of June 30, 2023. - The District continues to improve the design and operation of internal control systems by implementing proper separation of duties for office personnel.
 This provides for proper checks and balances within the financial accounting system.